ketayon/PNEUMONIA_DETECTION/README.md

 - **Quantum Model**: Offers reasonable performance but needs consistency across classes.
 - **Qiskit Machine Learning Model**: Requires further refinement due to lower accuracy.
 - **Piqture Library Model**: Uses advanced layers, demonstrating the potential of model customization.
+- **Quantum Kernel Trainer Model**: Achieves an accuracy of 70% with a ROC AUC score of 0.74, which is promising.

 ## Usage